-The Trump administration is creating a new office within USCIS dedicated to reviewing and initiating denaturalization proceedings against thousands of individuals.
-The office will reportedly review cases of individuals who were ordered deported and are suspected of using false identities to later obtain lawful permanent resident (LPR) status and U.S. citizenship through naturalization.
-USCIS is reportedly hiring at least a dozen attorneys for the denaturalization office, which will be located in Los Angeles.
-USCIS Director L. Francis Cissna stated he expects to refer "a few thousand cases" to the DOJ for denaturalization.
+Yes.
+In 2018, the Trump administration created a new office within U.S. Citizenship and Immigration Services (USCIS) dedicated to reviewing and initiating denaturalization proceedings against thousands of individuals.
+The office reportedly reviewed cases of individuals who were ordered deported and were suspected of using false identities to later obtain lawful permanent resident (LPR) status and U.S. citizenship through naturalization.
+At the time, USCIS Director L. Francis Cissna stated he expected to refer "a few thousand cases" to the DOJ for denaturalization.